-The respondent witnessed a practice BVMN has been reporting on since 2020.
-He reports that there were four people on the move ferrying the dinghies between Greece and Turkey: one Moroccan national and three Syrians.
+The respondent reports that there were four people-on-the-move ferrying the dinghies between Greece and Turkey: one Moroccan national and three Syrians.
 The respondent could recognize the dialects they spoke when they interacted verbally.
 The people on the move had their own tasks, one was establishing a queue, the others were searching people and asking people to take off their shoes and give it to them.
 Upon request, one person in the group who was injured, received back his shoes.

 The dinghy was described as grey.
 The respondent could notice the color in the moonlight.
 He also stated that one of the dinghies was malfunctioning and the person went and replaced it.
 He states that they must have had a van or a place nearby to store things.
 The dinghy was deflated and was pumped at the scene.